No898/ruby-rails-journey/README.md

 A simple Ruby terminal chatbot that connects to OpenRouter's LLM APIs (e.g. Gemini 2.0 Flash, DeepSeek) using HTTP requests and environment variables.
 Designed to explore how to work with APIs, handle `.env`, and build interactive CLI tools in pure Ruby.

+### `/gorails`

+📚 **NEW!** GoRails-based practice zone.

+Contains solutions, notes, and code snippets based on the [GoRails](https://gorails.com/) screencasts and tutorials.
+Structured to reflect real-world usage of Rails with topics such as background jobs, authentication, APIs, Hotwire, etc.

 ### `/exercism/ruby`